Why is the idea of a UMKC downtown arts campus gaining support now?

-Earlier this year during their site visit, the National Association of Schools of Music found that the facilities do not meet the standards for the Conservatory’s mission, size and scope.
+During their 2012 site visit, the National Association of Schools of Music found that the facilities do not meet the standards for the Conservatory’s mission, size and scope.
 The National Association of Schools of Dance, expressed similar concerns, noting that the two dance studios’ insufficient size would limit UMKC’s ability to grow its dance enrollment.

 Isn’t it unusual for a university to have more than one campus?